Articles in this section

 A: For customers who buy directly from the admin center, the subscription price for individually purchased academic licenses will increase slightly, from US$5.00 per license to US$5.04 per license.
 This price change will be applied at the renewal date of your current subscription.
-If your subscription expires before April 1, 2023 the renewal date will be extended to this date.

 Q: Will I have to re-assign licenses to my users in the admin center?